ANIMAL RIGHTS DECLARATION

 Courts and laws must safeguard the rights of sentient living beings equally and universally.

-Right to participate, directly or indirectly, in decision affecting one’s life, interests, welfare, and rights.
+Right to participate, directly or indirectly, in decisions affecting one’s life, interests, welfare, and rights.

 Where an individual cannot advocate for themselves, guardians, activists, or institutions may represent their interests, legally, ethically and morally.